AIADMK govt takes executive route to implement 7.5 pc quota in medical courses | Education

 The setting apart of seats on a preferential basis is applicable to state quota seats in all government medical and dental colleges and all courses for which NEET has been prescribed as an eligibility criteria.
 It would be applicable also to seats allotted by the state government in self-financing medical and dental colleges, minority and non-minority (institutions) and under all disciplines, the G.O said.

 The state-run school students are also entitled to compete for government seats, other than the 7.5 per cent, along with students who studied in private schools.
-The TN Admission to Undergraduate Courses in Medicine, Dentistry, Indian Medicine and Homeopathy on preferential basis to the students of the Government Schools Bill 2020 was passed in the Assembly on September 15 and was sent to the Governor for his assent.
+The bill was passed in the assembly on September 15 and sent to the Governor for his assent.

 The quota initiative was based on the recommendations of a committee, headed by retired Judge of Madras High Court Justice Kalayarasan and it included experts..